TakeshiOkamoto/WAVE.js/README.md

 MIT license

 ### Other
-I made for my own voice processing learning. hope that can help you.
+Made for my own voice processing learning. hope that can help you.